 Room interiors are elegant, with dark wood floors, four-poster beds, chandeliers, and large verandas equipped with superbly comfortable cushioned sofas and stylish dining areas.
 Floor-to-ceiling windows showcase breathtaking views from any position in your room.

 5. Kapama Southern Camp

 Kapama Southern Camp in the Kapama Private Game Reserve offers just eight luxury tents.
 Each tented bedroom is set on stilts in the treetops that line the steep riverbank.
-Throughout the day, birds sing loudly and vervet monkeys stare at you as you sip a beer on your veranda.
+Throughout the day, birds sing loudly, and vervet monkeys stare at you as you sip a beer on your veranda.

 6. Sanctuary Chiefs Camp

 Sanctuary Chiefs Camp is located in the world-renowned Moremi Game Reserve and vast numbers of animals congregate around this camp all year round.
-Chief’s Island is one of the many islands created by the seasonal flood waters of the Okavango Delta and is well-known for the finest game viewing in Southern Africa, including both black and white rhino completing the Big Five.
+Chief’s Island is one of the many islands created by the seasonal floodwaters of the Okavango Delta and is well-known for the finest game viewing in Southern Africa, including both black and white rhinos completing the Big Five.
 With just twelve luxury bush pavilions, which have private decks and both indoor and outdoor showers, you will feel immersed in your natural surroundings.
 The split-level main deck offers views over the floodplain, while the dining area surrounds a fire pit on the very edge of the Piajio plains.

 7. Singita Faru Faru Lodge, Tanzania